Effective from: 06/04/2021

 We will supply specific information relevant to the Event at the time of booking (“Booking Information”) via our website, via the Event website or by any other reasonable means.
 Booking Information will be specific to the relevant Event and will form part of the Contract.

-All tickets to an Event are subject to availability.
-All tickets to an Event must be paid for prior to the date of the Event.
+All passes to an Event are subject to availability.
+All passes to an Event must be paid for prior to the date of the Event.

-We are not obliged to provide you with replacement tickets for lost or stolen tickets.
+We are not obliged to provide you with replacement passes for lost or stolen passes.

 Attendance at the Event